The Big Pants (part two)

-Luisa straightened from her own cage.
-This was planted in beets, on the greens of which she’d tried an exploratory tug.
+Luisa straightened from her own cage, planted in beets, on the greens of which she had tried an exploratory tug.
 She rubbed her fingertips against her tee shirt.
 “I don’t have gloves.”

-They were far down the slope of Toby’s garden…the Community’s garden.
-Toby, helping his wife settle Perry on a cushioned bench, stood at the hilltop, under corrugated shadow thrown by the roof tiles of the compound’s Teaching Center.
+They were far down the slope of Toby’s garden.
+Or the Community’s garden, they were to think of it.
+Helping his wife settle Perry on a bench, Toby stood at the hilltop, shading his eyes, under the corrugated shadow of the compound’s Teaching Center.

 His words, now the women had paused all movement, came to them from on high.

 Gerda mowed across the ferns.
-“So it’s the same with antibiotics.
-You have killed off everything that ought to be there…and something else will grow in its place.
+“So, the same with antibiotics.
+You have killed off everything that ought to be there, in the gut…and something else will grow in its place.
 Junk.”

 “Most people,” Toby said, “have it backwards.
 As you see, Perry.
 You have to restore your health before you will ever lose weight, rather than lose weight to restore your health.”

-Luisa shaded her eyes and stared up at Toby.
+Luisa stared up.
 Tom, trug over his arm, came to stand with them, third in line.
 Sixteen other conscripted laborers downed tools and rose, drawn onto the grid of crushed stone.

 “You hear?”
 Luisa whispered.

-Tom cleared his throat, and Jackie, looking over her shoulder, saw something eager light his eye.
+Tom laughed, and Jackie saw something eager light his eye.
 He was going to make a wisecrack.

-She said this, moving to block, making her voice quiet, if perhaps not awed.
+Making her voice hushed, if not awed, she moved to block.
 Jackie had an indiscreet question for Luisa.
-Whether or not she liked Tom…by and large she did…she didn’t want to laugh along with him.
+Whether or not she liked Tom…by and large she did…she couldn’t laugh along with him.
 Not at Toby’s expense.

-Toby, of Perry, took his courteous leave.
-Gerda was already coming down the steps.
+Toby took courteous leave of Perry.
+Gerda was already down the steps.
 She spoke, in her ringing exercise instructor’s voice, many paces before coming close enough to join them.